FortunesFavor/Dagger/Lawan.rst

     * A shielding power of some sort
     * A stun ability
     * An ability that links to my weapon, giving it a special attack
-    * An ability to take cover
+    * An ability to make cover
+    * A research ability
+    * A crafting ability

 **Gear**
     * Some weapon